 - 5.1.
-Cambian safeguarding culture can be best described as: - Proactive, being professionally curious to determine further information in the interests of the child.
+Caretech safeguarding culture can be best described as: - Proactive, being professionally curious to determine further information in the interests of the child.
 It is essential that staff exercise professional curiosity at all times, as it is likely that signs of any form of abuse including neglect will be identified when dealing with an un-associated incident.
-Having strong governance and leadership, raising awareness through and enhancing children's and young people's capacity around the risks and their own safety, regular reflective supervision).
+Having strong governance and leadership, raising awareness through and enhancing children's and young people's capacity around the risks and their own safety, regular reflective supervision). - Reactive (taking swift actions, reducing the risk of harm to a minimum, involving other professionals in timely manner, active listening, applying theory in practice in a methodical way). - Reflective (understanding 'how we got there in the first place', completing a reflective account of events, involving other key professionals in future planning, identifying actions and further changes to be made. - 5.2.1 Child Protection and Safeguarding is everyone's responsibility.
+Everyone working for or visiting our locations has a responsibility to understand and implement this policy and procedure at all times.